-In March 2017, we initiated enrollment in the TiNivo trial, a phase 1b/2 clinical trial of tivozanib in combination with Opdivo (nivolumab), an immune checkpoint (PD-1) inhibitor, for the treatment of RCC.
+RCC PD-1 Combination Trial with Opdivo® (TiNivo): In March 2017, we initiated enrollment in a phase 1b/2 clinical trial of tivozanib in combination with Opdivo (nivolumab), an immune checkpoint (PD-1) inhibitor, in the first-line and the second-line treatment of RCC, which we refer to as the TiNivo trial.
 The TiNivo trial enrolled a total of 28 patients.
-We are sponsoring the trial, for which Bristol-Myers Squibb, or BMS, has supplied nivolumab.
-The TiNivo trial is being led by the Institut Gustave Roussy in Paris under the direction of Professor Bernard Escudier, MD, Chairman of the Genitourinary Oncology Committee.
-The phase 1b portion of the TiNivo trial enrolled six patients.
-In June 2017, we successfully completed the phase 1 dose escalation portion of the trial, where oral tivozanib was administered in two escalating dose cohorts in combination with intravenous nivolumab at a constant 240 mg every two weeks.
-The full dose tivozanib regimen of 1.5 mg daily for 21 days, followed by a 7-day rest period, was selected as the recommended phase 2 dose for the expansion portion of the trial.
-On November 3, 2017, the results from the phase 1b portion of the TiNivo trial were presented at the 16th International Kidney Cancer Symposium of the Kidney Cancer Association.
-The phase 1b portion of the TiNivo trial demonstrated that the combination of tivozanib and nivolumab was well tolerated to the full dose and schedule of single agent tivozanib, with no dose limiting toxicities.
+We sponsored the trial, for which Bristol-Myers Squibb, or BMS, supplied nivolumab.
+The TiNivo trial was led by the Institut Gustave Roussy in Paris under the direction of Professor Bernard Escudier, MD, Chairman of the Genitourinary Oncology Committee.
+The phase 1b portion of the TiNivo trial enrolled six patients and demonstrated that the combination of tivozanib and nivolumab was able to be dosed at the full dose and schedule of single agent tivozanib, with no dose limiting toxicities observed.

-The phase 2 portion of the trial, which enrolled an additional 22 patients, was designed to assess the safety, tolerability, and anti-tumor activity of the combination of tivozanib and nivolumab.
-On February 10, 2018, we presented preliminary results from the phase 2 portion of the TiNivo trial at the 2018 ASCO Genitourinary Cancers Symposium.
-On October 22, 2018, we presented updated interim results from all 25 patients treated at full dose at the ESMO 2018 Congress.
-The combination was generally well tolerated.
-Treatment-related Grade 3/4 adverse events occurred in 60% of patients, the most common of which was hypertension.
-Preliminary efficacy was assessed in all 25 patients, who were treated with the full dose and schedule of oral tivozanib in combination with intravenous nivolumab.
-Of these patients, 13 (52%) had received at least one prior systemic therapy, including two (8%) that had received prior PD-1 therapy, and 12 (48%) were treatment naïve.
-An ORR was observed in 14 patients (56%) (complete response plus partial response, including one patient (4%) achieving a complete response, and a disease control rate (complete response plus partial response plus stable disease) was observed in 24 patients (96%).
+The phase 2 portion of the trial, which enrolled an additional 22 patients, was designed to assess the safety, tolerability, and anti-tumor activity of the full dose and schedule of the combination of tivozanib (1.5 mg daily for 21 days, followed by seven days off treatment) and nivolumab (240 mg every two weeks) as established in the phase 1b portion of the study.
+On September 30, 2019, we presented final results at the European Society for Medical Oncology, or ESMO, 2019 Congress.
+The final results showed that the combination required few dose reductions and showed additive or synergistic activity for ORR and PFS in both treatment naïve and previously treated patients with RCC.
+Out of 25 patients who were treated with the full dose and schedule of oral tivozanib in combination with intravenous nivolumab, thirteen (52%) had received at least one prior systemic therapy, including two (8%) that had received prior PD-1 therapy, and twelve (48%) that were treatment naïve.
+The overall median PFS for the 25 patients was 18.9 months.
+The median PFS for the twelve previously untreated patients was 18.5 months and the median PFS for the thirteen previously treated patients had not yet been achieved as of the final data cut-off date of August 27, 2019.
+An ORR was observed in 14 patients (56%) (complete response plus partial response), including one treatment naïve patient (4%) achieving a complete response, and a disease control rate (complete response plus stable disease) was observed in 24 patients (96%).
 Of the two patients (8%) who received prior PD-1 therapy, one achieved a partial response and the other achieved stable disease.
-At the time of data collection, 13 patients (52%) remained on study and 18 patients (72%) had tumor shrinkage of at least 25%, with a majority of patients having disease control for at least 48 weeks.
+Treatmentrelated Grade 3/4 adverse events occurred in 80% of patients, the most common of which was hypertension, and only 17% of patients required a dose reduction.